-- 3. Primary Care Each GP practice in Leeds has a Patient Participation Group Contact your GP to find out details of yours.
-You can also attend your local Primary Care Commissioning Committee, a public meeting where decisions are made about the way that local NHS leaders plan services and make spending decisions about GP services in your area. - 4.
-Becoming a member of Healthwatch
+3. Primary Care - Each GP practice in Leeds is required to have a Patient Participation Group

+Contact your GP to find out details of yours.
+You can also attend your local Primary Care Commissioning Committee, a public meeting where decisions are made about the way that local NHS leaders plan services and make spending decisions about GP services in your area.

+4. Becoming a member of Healthwatch Leeds or Youthwatch Leeds: